March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi: Yeah, joy is connected with self-consciousness, self-centeredness, pretty much.
 Because it is something which you have experienced.
 Okay?

-Same person: Mm-hmm.
-But Hojo-san, what about the story of the monk who gets up and dances for joy, for year after year, before he hits the meal han or whatever, before he announces the meal?
+Questioner: Mm-hmm.
+But Hojo-san, what about the story of the monk who gets up and dances for joy year after year, before he hits the meal han or whatever, before he announces the meal?
 Do you remember that story?
 [Laughter.]

 Katagiri Roshi: Mm-hmm.
-So, joyousness is based on self-centeredness and also not self-centeredness.
-Both.
-So that’s why self-centeredness turns into the not self-centeredness, by quiet dynamic movement.
-So-called washing machine, anyway.
+So, joyousness is based on self-centeredness and also not-self-centeredness – both.
+So that’s why self-centeredness turns into the not-self-centeredness, by quiet dynamic movement, so-called washing machine.

 Do you understand?
 No?